shanlatke004/VisitorManagementSystem/README.md

 # Vistor Management System-
-* Created a visitor management system to assist the high in streamlining the data entry process and migrate from paper data entry to electronic data entry.
+* Created a visitor management system to assist the high school in streamlining the data entry process and migrate from paper data entry to electronic data entry.

 * The system was developed to reduce the entry time and also ensure that the information collected was to be migrated from the then manual paper record to electronic format.